ESA title

 • Offering fully automated operations and high fault tolerance, for increased satellite lifetime and less time required by mission managers for constellation monitoring and error handling

-• Offering in-orbit connectivity that enables higher data throughput and more efficient flow of data through interoperating and networking with other satellites
+• Offering in-orbit connectivity that enables higher data throughput and more efficient flow of data by interoperating and networking with other satellites

-In addition, we increase the overall revenue for our customers by ensuring high availability of the satellite (optimizing uptime), by autonomous fault recovery, full on-orbit reflashability and reliable architecture which includes rapid switchovers and continuous data scrubbing.
+In addition, we increase the overall revenue for our customers by ensuring high satellite availability (optimizing uptime), autonomous fault recovery, full on-orbit reflashability, and having a reliable architecture which includes rapid switchovers and continuous data scrubbing.

 Current Status